KANM (Texas A&M University): 1984–1989: Fundraising and attempts to switch to FM

-1990-1999: FM licensing and introduction of online radio
+1990–1999: FM licensing and introduction of online radio

 The 1990s marked another phase of evolution for KANM.
 In 1992, the station relocated to the Student Services Building.
 This new space provided a suite of modern facilities, including separate rooms for office work, production, mixing, and a dedicated bathroom, apart from the primary studio.

 An important development during this period was the pursuit of an FM license.
 Eric Truax, KANM's FM License Coordinator, led an effort by KANM students to apply for an FM license with the FCC as an independent student entity, Brazos Educational Radio, in the early 90s.
 This was due to reluctance from the university administration to hold another license and to ensure student independence.

-However, because of pushback from administration, and reluctance from some newer KANM students, they were forced off-campus, and this license became the foundation for a new community radio station, KEOS 89.1 FM.
+However, because of pushback from administration, and reluctance from some newer KANM students, they were forced off-campus, and this license became the foundation for a new community radio station, KEOS (89.1 FM).

 Adapting to the evolving broadcasting landscape, KANM began exploring low-power AM broadcasting under Part 15 regulations.
-In 1998, this culminated in the station broadcasting on 1600AM.
-That same year, acknowledging the rise of the internet, KANM initiated online streaming in Real Audio format.
-Additionally, in 1999, the station upgraded its equipment, procuring tools such as Technics SL-1200s, a Rane mixer, and Numark DJ CD Players.
+In 1998, this culminated in the station broadcasting on 1600 AM.
+That same year, acknowledging the rise of the internet, KANM initiated online streaming in RealAudio format.
+Additionally, in 1999, the station upgraded its equipment, procuring tools such as Technics SL-1200s, a Rane mixer, and Numark DJ CD players.